 For more information and guidelines on how to submit a proposal, access CNICS data, specimens or Patient Reported Outcomes (PROs), review the instructions provided below.

-Determining Study Feasibility
+Determining Study Feasibility (optional)

 For studies requesting data from the cohort dataset, a Study Feasibility Form may be submitted.
 You will receive aggregate data to determine if sufficient numbers of patients qualify for your study.
 No actual clinical data will be transmitted.
 Formal review of fully developed concept studies by the Research Coordinating Committee (RCC) is required before patient data or PROs are shared for study.
-Study feasibility cannot be determined for requests of data that is not currently available in the cohort dataset.
+Study feasibility cannot be determined for requests of data that are not currently available in the cohort dataset.
 Such requests require evaluation by the RCC using the formal review process.
 Inclusion of a member of the CNICS leadership to the study team is required before formal review of any concept study.

 Requests for data which is not currently available in the CNICS dataset from patient records may be obtained through CNICS, under certain circumstances.
 Costs and additional time will be required for such requests and receipt of such data from some or all CNICS sites is not guaranteed.
 Study leaders will be expected to submit a draft Case Report Form with the Concept Proposal Application prior to review by the RCC.
 The following information must be included in requests for additional data:

 - Medical record abstraction form and data elements

 - Number of participants requiring chart review per site